Stuycs-K/Systems-Lab11-Signal-Template/README.md

 * Runs constantly inside a forever while loop.

 * Print out the process' PID inside the loop.
+"PID is : XXXXX"

 * Use the sleep(1) function to have the program wait 1 second between inner loop iterations.